stronnag/wayfarer/README.md

 **wayfarer** supports VP8 as the video format and Vorbis as the audio format.
 This is set, in some part due to restrictions of the `org.gnome.Screecast` Dbus API.
 The output is in a Matroska container.

+For Gnome shall 41, it is necessary to set `unsafe` mode in order to record one's own desktop (without a painful migration to the (new and possibly less functional) `org.freedesktop.portal.Desktop` Dbus API.
+There is a shell extension in the `gs41` directory that enables unsafe mode.

 ## Building

 Appindicator is a build time dependency; at runtime, if you have an appindicator Gnome Shell extension installed, you can use the indicator to stop recording; without such an indicator, you can use Notification, with a less good user experience.